w3c/wai-selecting-eval-tools/content/index.md

 It is important that evaluation tools are accessible so that people with disabilities can use them.
 Some vendors provide information on the accessibility of their tool in an accessibility statement.

 * **ACT Rules**<br>
 Tool vendors can describe if and how their tool(s) support the Accessibility Conformance Testing Rules.
 If there is a report about the implementation of the rules, the details section of the tool in the Web Accessibility Evaluation Tools List will provide a link to the report.
+For more information, read [ACT Rules Implementation in Test Tools and Methodologies](https://www.w3.org/WAI/standards-guidelines/act/implementations/).

 * **Language**<br>
 Evaluation tools support different languages.
 This includes the user interface of the tools, as well as the language of the content they support (for example, for detecting language-related barriers).